The Vanishing Beast: Chapter One

 “Of course not!”

-Henry breathed a sigh of relief and considered what to ask next, where to even go from there, but the woman’s companion beat him to it.
-“What are you talking about?
+Henry breathed a sigh of relief.
+Before he could ask any follow-up questions, the woman’s companion beat him to it, a youthful voice calling out, “What are you talking about?
 How do you know this?
-Who did you kill?” a clear, high voice demanded.
+Who did you kill?”

 “Don’t worry about it, Alice!
 I’m sure Detective Bell will get everything sorted,” the woman said.
-She paused, then, and looked to Henry for confirmation.
+She looked to Henry for confirmation.

 “I’ll certainly do what I can.”